microsoft/vscode-docs/api/ux-guidelines/overview.md

 #### Primary Sidebar

-The [Primary Sidebar](api/ux-guidelines/sidebars#primary-sidebar) renders View Containers which render [Views](api/ux-guidelines/views).
+The [Primary Sidebar](api/ux-guidelines/sidebars#primary-sidebar) functions as a View Container that renders [Views](api/ux-guidelines/views).
 A concrete example is the Explorer--it is a View Container that renders multiple Views like the Open Editors, Outline, and Timeline views.

 #### Secondary Sidebar

-The [Secondary Sidebar](api/ux-guidelines/sidebars#secondary-sidebar) also functions as a View Container that can be used as an alternate location to display Views.
-VS Code users can drag views like the Terminal or the Problems view to the Secondary Sidebar to customize their layout.
+The [Secondary Sidebar](api/ux-guidelines/sidebars#secondary-sidebar) functions as a View Container that can be used as an alternate location to display Views.
+Users can drag views like the Terminal or the Problems view to the Secondary Sidebar to customize their layout.

 #### Editor